bobbingwide/oik-privacy-policy/README.md

 Choose the sections you require and tailor them for your company's information.
 The sample text uses shortcodes to reduce the amount of editing you need to do.

-The privacy policy page that is generated is not aware of the block editor.
+While the privacy policy page that is generated is not aware of the block editor, the content is compatible with it.
 Since WordPress v4.9.6, core has provided its own privacy notice generator.
 We recommend you switch to using the WordPress solution and deactivate this plugin.